evernym/verity/verity/src/main/scala/com/evernym/verity/actor/resourceusagethrottling/README.md

 }
 ```

-There are below mentioned supported tasks:
+There are below mentioned supported instruction:
   * **log-msg**: to log a violation message with configured log level
   * **warn-resource**: put an entity for a given resource usage on warning list before it gets blocked.
   * **warn-entity**: put an entity for any resource usage in a warning list
   * **block-resource**: put an entity for a given resource usage on blocking list
   * **block-entity**: put an entity for any resource usage in a blocking list

-In each task, there is a field called `entity-types` which can take different comma separated
+In each instruction, there can be a field called `entity-types` which can take different comma separated
 entity types ('global', 'ip', 'user', 'user-owner', 'user-counterparty').
 If `entity-types` is defined that task will only
 be executed if the tracked entity's type is one of those defined entity types.